damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson3 Aggregate Functions.md

 4. What does the *ROUND* function take as argument(s)?

 a.
 The table name.

 b.
 The column name, and a + or – sign to indicate rounding up or rounding down.

 c.
 It does not take an argument.

 d.	**The column name, and the number of decimal places to round the values in the column to.**

 6. Which function takes a column and returns the total sum of the numeric values in that column?

 a.	**SUM()**

 b.
 MAX()

 c.
 AVG()

 d.
 COUNT()

 7. What does the following query do?

-SELECT genre,
+>	SELECT genre,

-	SUM(downloads)
+>		SUM(downloads)

-FROM kindle
+>	FROM kindle

-GROUP BY genre;
+>	GROUP BY genre;

--	It returns the total amount of downloads.
+a.
+It returns the total amount of downloads.

--	It returns the average number of downloads – for each genre.
+b.
+It returns the average number of downloads – for each genre.

--	It returns the highest number of downloads – for each genre.
+c.
+It returns the highest number of downloads – for each genre.

--	**It returns the total amount of downloads – for each genre.**
+d.	**It returns the total amount of downloads – for each genre.**

 7. The *WHERE* clause filters rows, whereas the having clause filter groups.
 -	False
 -	**True**